firien/abecedarian/README.md

 # The Abecedarian

 A web app to help children learn the alphabet.
 Specifically designed for iPad, but should work everywhere.
-For iPad, it is best to pin it to the homescreen, the horizontal swiping tends to trigger Safari Forward/Back navigation - when launched as a fullscreen app this goes away.
+For iPad, it is best to pin it to the homescreen, the horizontal swiping tends to trigger Safari Forward/Back navigation - when launched as a fullscreen app this quirk goes away.

 It works without javascript, but with IntersectionObserver the letters will be drawn as they are intended to be handwritten.